joshwh11/pi_project/README.md

     test this HTTP Request Template.

     Note: I went further personally and created a third request, one that passes "Mg==" as the content.
 This is Base64 for 2 and will turn on a second light.
-    Currently, if the text file contains a 2, the RPi will light a red light signifying a critical error.
+    Currently, if the text file contains a 2, the RPi app will turn on the red light signifying a critical error.
 If the text file contains a 1, the RPi will light a yellow light signifying a warning.
 Finally, a 0 will turn off all lights.
 You can configure to include any number of lights and requests.

 9. To update the LED pins, the RPi will be continuously running the checkHealth.py application as AppDynamics updates the syntheticHealth.txt file via policy triggers.
 On your RPi, navigate to pi_project, edit checkHealth.py to have your URL, then run checkHealth.py via: